Sufyaan-Kazi/spring-boot-cities-service/README.md

 The script uses ymls in the k8s sub-directory.
 As I was not using a CI cd tool and always pushed the latest docker image, I additionally add a DATE label in the metadata which can beused ot control versions and to force a re-pull of the image using the patch script above.

 ## Running the app on Google Cloud Platforms' Compute Engine
 Switch to the gcp branch and have a look in the gcp_automation folder.
 This has sub-directories which eithr use gcloud or deployment manager to deploy the app as vms, with internal and external load balancers and managed instance groups.
+Also, have a look here: https://github.com/Sufyaan-Kazi/GCP_Deployment_Manager_Samples

 ## Running the app on Cloud Foundry
 To run this on Cloud Foundry, simply go into the scripts/cf sub-folder and run the script: